jvanev/jconfig/README.md

 #### Custom Converters and Overriding Behavior

-Using `addValueConverter` has an important side effect - Custom value converters take precedence over the default conversion mechanism.
+Using `addValueConverter` has an important side effect - Custom value converters take precedence over the default conversion mechanism for direct target matches.
 While adding support for additional types doesn't change the default behavior, adding a custom converter for an already supported type effectively overrides the default conversion mechanism for this type.

+If no converter matches the target type directly, the custom converters will be reviewed to check if there is a converter that can produce an assignable value, as a last resort.

 #### Example